We moved into our house just before Christmas so we decided to leave hiring an architect until we'd finished our Christmas celebrations.

 I called my friend a few days later and we had a 'no hard feelings' chat and we left it there.

 Next was a firm that specialises in extensions, Extend.
 Their portfolio had a range of styles and they had a few different service levels you could choose from and seemed to have a well oiled process with different packages you could choose from: architectural services only, architectural services plus structural engineer, architectural services, engineer and quantity surveyor, numerous levels of involvement of a project manager.
 It all seemed very well thought out.

 At first I was impressed and liked the idea of the systematic approach, but when I thought more carefully I became concerned.
 Our home presented so many possibilities (what a lucky position to be in) that I felt we would never come to a satisfactory design without quite a bit of tooing and froing between ourselves and our architect.
 During the presentation the representative of the firm said that design was typically signed off after two or three iterations.
 I thought I'd need more than that.

-Last but not least was a one man band architect (let’s call him Andy) who was recommended by some friends.
+Last but not least was a sole practioner called Andre who was recommended by some friends.
+His practice is called Studio Negri.
 They were just finished a complete remodel which included a large extension so really they’d just finished what we were just starting.
-We liked how their house had turned out so we gave Andy a call and arranged to meet for a chat.
+We liked how their house had turned out so we gave Andre a call and arranged to meet for a chat.

 Andre's approach was different to the other architects.
 When he arrived he wanted to look around the house rather than sit down straight away.
 And once we did sit down rather than launch into his portfolio he started sketching out ideas for our project.
 We liked his ideas and you've probably guessed by now that we hired him.